FenoJS/TransitApp/README.md

 # Transit App.

 Public transport planner.
 Allows you to search for optimised connections in public transport.
-It runs on Google Cloud Computing Services free tier and uses [OpenStreetMap](https://www.openstreetmap.org/copyright) API.
+It runs on Microsoft Azure VM and uses [OpenStreetMap](https://www.openstreetmap.org/copyright) API.

 Due to technical limitations, as this is not a commercial project, timetables are hard-coded for 2019 and may be currently inaccurate.